tsuriu/debt_auto_collector/collector_worker/documentation.md

 ## Overview

 The `collector_worker` is a Python-based service designed to automate debt collection processes.
 It integrates with an external ERP (IXC) and a PABX system (Asterisk/Issabel) to manage clients, bills, automatic dialing, and call reporting.
+All logging is handled via `loguru`.

 ## Architecture